-The graph displays lines for the Average, Median, P75, P90, and P99.
+The graphs display lines for the Average, Median, P75, P90, and P99.
 You can hide each line by clicking the corresponding label in the key at the bottom of the graph.

 For more information on the metrics shown on the performance details page, and what they’re measuring, see the performance metrics documentation.

 In Real User Monitoring, you can track custom performance measurements across your website or application using custom timings.
 For example, you might track the time it takes for a specific video to play, or for the search bar to load.
 Custom timings gives you the flexibility to track the timing on events that matter to your users or business.